nkhem/gulp/README.md

 sufficient CSS styling:

 - Hosting on Heroku
-- Authentication: new account creation, login, and guest/demo login
+- Authentication: new account creation, login, and guest/demo login using BCrypt
-- Business Page: displays business info, map with business location marker, list of reviews, and new review form
+- Business Page: displays business info, map with business location marker, list of reviews, and new review form.
+Allows for the editing of reviews associated with the currently logged-in user.
 - Search Bar: provides dropdown autocomplete suggestions as you type
 - Reviews/Ratings: CRUD capable
-- Navigation Page: central map with up to ten business location markers based on top search results
+- Search Results Page: displays Google map with business location markers based on top search results
 - Production README

 ## Implementation Timeline